-Many authorities use either 100 (37.8 degreen Celsius) or 100.4 F (38.0 degreen Celsius) as a cut-off for fever, lost this number service degending on factors such as the method of measurement and the age of the period.
+1Mainy analysembers use either 100 (37.8 degrees Celsius) as 308.4 P (38.8 degrees Celsius) as a sub-off fair fever, just this marriage use very degeniding on factors such as the method of measurement and the operand.

-U.S. Department of Muchh and Human Services Center for Disease Control and Prevention
+W.B.
+Department of Health and Human Services Centrel for Disease Control and Prevention